 It’s all done with mirrors, as they say in stage magic.
 Mirrors can work magic on your bathroom as well.
 Not only do larger mirrors give the illusion of larger space, they also help with improving light reflection.

 You undoubtedly have many questions about planning a bathroom remodel in Encino, CA. We have all the suggestions and answers you need.
-We are licensed and bonded and offer exceptional customer service.
+We are licensed and insured and offer exceptional customer service.
 We offer all remodeling and construction services under a single roof so each of our customers receives the results they’re looking for.

 Advanced Builders & Contractors has served Los Angeles for more than 14 years.
 Request an estimate today.